gmag11/EnigmaIOT/readme.md

 In order to make node messages more readable for humans, this implements a way to let Gateway to translate EnigmaIOT addresses to custom names (for instance, "RoomBlindControl").
 This eases node replacement in case of failure.

-Node names can be up to 32 characters long and should avoid characters different of letters, numbers and spaces. **Characters #,+ and / are specially forbidden**.
+Node names can be up to 32 characters long and should avoid characters different of letters and numbers. **Characters #,+ and / are specially forbidden**.

 Node name is configured by user during first configuration in WiFi Web portal.